jadenryu/final/CONFIGURATION.md

 # Configuration Requirements

-This document lists all the required environment variables and configuration settings needed to run the Resyft CAD application.
+This document lists all the required environment variables and configuration settings needed to run the modlr application.

 ## Frontend Environment Variables